Application Requirements

 • Have successfully completed a college-level, three-credit course in statistics with a grade of C or better

-Post-Master’s Doctor of Nursing Practice Application Items
+Executive Doctor of Nursing Practice in Health Systems Leadership and Policy Application Items

 • Three letters of recommendation, including one from a current supervisor and one from someone who can speak to your ability to complete an academically rigorous doctoral program (such as a recent professor or faculty member).